 Instructions

-- In a small bowl, combine flour, salt, baking powder and baking soda.
+- In a small bowl, combine flour, salt, corn starch and baking soda.
 Whisk to combine and set aside.

 - In a separate medium bowl, cream together butter, sugar and brown sugar until light and fluffy.
 This should take about 2-4 minutes.
 Add in egg and vanilla and beat to incorporate fully.

 - Slowly add in the dry ingredients into the wet ingredients and beat just to incorporate (do not over mix!)
 Gently fold in sprinkles.
-Chill for at least 1 hour for best results.
-Roll the dough into balls before chilling to make it easy to pop them on the pan.
+For best results, roll into about 1 to 1 1/2 inch balls and chill for about 15 minutes before baking.

 - While cookie dough is chilling, preheat oven to 350°F.